nibalizer/tinc-presentation/index.rst

    * tinc has a concept of 'connect to'
    * Connections don't have to be reflexive
-   * Netwokr trafic is bidirectional regardless
+   * Network trafic is bidirectional regardless
    * These nodes are laptops or servers or home routers
    * basically comes down to which nodes have a known public ip
    * public/private keys